newtreenoh/etch-a-sketch/README.md

 https://newtreenoh.github.io/etch-a-sketch/

 ## Intro
 This project is a browser-based Etch-a-Sketch game built using HTML, CSS, and JavaScript.
 The user can draw on the grid, resize the grid, and clear the grid to start again.
-Additional features include a colorful version, a gradient version, random shapes within the grid, and adjustable opacity for colored cells.
+Additional features could include a colorful version, a gradient version, random shapes within the grid, and adjustable opacity for colored cells.
+More information on additional features is listed below for reference.

 ## Getting Started
-To use this project, you need a modern web browser with support for HTML5, CSS3, and JavaScript.
+To use this project, you need a web browser with support for HTML5, CSS3, and JavaScript.
 Simply open the demo link above in your browser.

 ## Usage
 By default, the game grid is 16 squares wide and 16 squares tall.
-The user can draw on the grid by clicking and dragging the mouse over the squares.
-To resize the grid, click on the "Resize Grid" button and enter the desired number of squares in each direction.
-To clear the grid, click on the "Clear Grid" button.
+The user can draw on the grid by hovering the mouse over the squares.
+To resize the grid, click on the "Resize" button and enter the desired number of squares.
+E.g. If you enter 10, a 10x10 grid would be created.
+To clear the grid, click on the "Clear" button.

 ## Additional Features
 - Colorful Version: Click on the "Colour" button to switch to a version where each square is randomly assigned a different color.